MultiverseLearningProducts/swe/src/mod2/wk2/day2.md

 As we covered before, one of the primary uses of JavaScript in the early days was to validate a form before submission.
 This has all changed now, in that mechanisms within HTML5 can take care of most of the client-side validation for us.
 In addition, many developers will offload the validation to an already established and tested library.

-> Remember: you should always validate on the server-side as well as client-side validation is not a complete solution
+> You should always validate on the server-side as well as client-side validation is not a complete solution

 All that being said, a little validation project is a useful way to flex our new event driven skills.